kiwanami/emacs-calfw/readme.md

 `cfw:component` acts as Controller of MVC.
 It connects model object and destination one, and controls all events.
 It also gives the interface of calfw objects for the other applications.

 `cfw:model` and `cfw:source` act as Model of MVC.
-They manage the schedule contents and calendar logics.
+They manage the schedule contents and calendar logic.

 `cfw:dest` acts as View of MVC.
 It abstracts the common interface from UI destinations.